We’ll pay you weekly compensation payments if you’re unable to work because of an injury covered by us.

 - after the first week we’ll begin paying weekly compensation.
 For the first four weeks of support your payments are calculated using your actual earnings from the last four weeks before your incapacity

-- after the first four weeks of ACC support, payments are based on your actual earnings from the 52 weeks before your incapacity
+- after the first four weeks of ACC support, your payments are based on either earnings in the 52 weeks before your incapacity or less if you have been a permanent employee for fewer than 52 weeks

 - if your actual earnings cannot be calculated we can make advance weekly payments.
 These can be paid until your actual earnings details are available.